Get free SEO audit

 - add a filtering word and sort all the keywords which have this word or phrase in it.

 STEP 6.
 Tools and final check.
 For the majority of SEO specialists, Google AdWords is a starting point of the search.
 Among other things, this tool estimates traffic they can bring helps to predict promotion prices.
 Diverse services can show search volume, ranking complexity, the value of every word, and much more.
-You can use the following tools for these purposes:
+You can use the following alternatives of tools for these purposes:

 To find more information about SEO optimization, read our on page SEO guide.
 You will find a lot of useful information about factors that impact SEO, read our checklist and many more.